OtisIrachi/ESP32-R2D2-Robot/README.md

 This 3D printed robot contains two Microcontrollers, one ESP32 D1 Mini and one ESP8266.
-It can be controlled with an iPhone and WiFi, or with a cheap IR remote.
+It can be controlled with an iPhone and WiFi, or with a cheap NEC style IR remote.

 Both Leg Motors are driven by N20 mini gear motors with an L298N Dual Motor Driver Module (Amazon) and the Dome rotates using a 28BYJ-48 Geared